+DESCRIPTIVE NOTES

-DESCRIPTIVE NOTES The geophysical data were acquired with a DIGHEM Electromagnetic (EM) system, a Scintrex cesium magnetometer, and a Herz VLF system installed in an AS350B-2 Squirrel helicopter.
+The geophysical data were acquired with a DIGHEM Electromagnetic (EM) system, a Scintrex cesium magnetometer, and a Herz VLF system installed in an AS350B-2 Squirrel helicopter.
 In addition, the survey recorded data from a radar altimeter, GPS navigation system, 50/60 Hz monitors and video camera.
 Flights were performed at a mean terrain clearance of 200 feet along survey flight lines with a spacing of a quarter of a mile.
 Tie lines were flown perpendicular to the flight lines at intervals of approximately 3 miles.

-A Sercel Real-Time Differential Global Positioning A Sercel Real-Time Differential Global Positioning System (RT-DGPS) was used for both navigation and flight path recovery.
+A Sercel Real-Time Differential Global Positioning System (RT-DGPS) was used for both navigation and flight path recovery.
 The helicopter position was derived every 0.5 seconds using real-time differential positioning to a relative accuracy of better than 10 m.
-Flight path positions were projected onto the Clark 1866 (UTM zone 5) spheroid, 1927 North American datum using a central meridian (CM) of 153°, a north constant of 0 and an east constant of 500,000.
-Positional accuracy of the precented data is better than 10 m with respect of the presented data is better than 10 m with respect to the UTM grid.
+Flight path positions were projected onto the Clark 1866 (UTM zone 6) spheroid, 1927 North American datum using a central meridian (CM) of 147, a north constant of 0 and an east constant of 500,000.
+Positional accuracy of the presented data is better than 10 m with respect to the UTM grid.